osisoft/OCS-Docs/Documentation/SequentialDataStore/Filter_Expressions.md

 Filter Expressions: Values
 ==================

-Filter expressions can be applied to certain read operations that return Sequential Data Store values including `Get Values` and `Get Summaries`.
+Filter expressions can be applied to certain read operations that return Sequential Data Store values, including:
+`Get Values` and `Get Summaries`.